hiteshtulsani/data-modernist/docs/index.md

 Some highlights from my recent projects:

-- **Atlas Iron (Mining)** – Designed and delivered a Microsoft Fabric–based Contractor Analytics solution to automate data cleansing and streamline reporting for site superintendents.
+- **Mining Client** – Designed and delivered a Microsoft Fabric–based Contractor Analytics solution to automate data cleansing and streamline reporting for site superintendents.
 - **Mining Client** – Built a Fabric MVP and production deployment, including training to help their teams evolve the platform.
 - **Another Mining Client** – Established API ingestion patterns on Databricks for the G360 Risk platform, integrating with existing DevOps and Asset Bundles.
 - **Retail Client** – Supported Fabric implementation and data architecture as part of a multi-region rollout.